 It is typical for women to experience midlife depression.
-This can be a depressed mood which can be experienced as having a bad day or a blue-mood.
+This can be a depressed mood which can be experienced as having a bad day or being in a blue-mood.
 Another can be feeling depression as the result of a life experience that is typical of many women in midlife such as the death of a parent, spouse or a close friend; an empty-nest, divorce or job-loss.
 The most serious is a clinical depression which happens as a result of a chemical imbalance in the brain which can be a hereditary condition.
 The hormonal shifts that occur in midlife can exacerbate each of these types of depression.

 What is midlife anyway?
 It is a term that elicits a lot of reactions from people in it, people approaching it and people past it.
 Midlife has gotten a bad rap.
 It is a psychological, emotional, spiritual, and cultural phenomenon that hits us in our late thirties to early forties and lasts until our 60s.

 Midlife is way more than menopause, is way more fun than you think and lasts a lot longer!
 How’s your quality of midlife?